jtheory/1on1s/app/src/content/cats/nothing-from-me/dont-ever-skip.md

 ## What about evaluation?

-If part of your job is judging their performance, how do you do that?
+If part of your job is judging their performance, how do you do that (specifically)?

 **When** do you do it?

-You have to do it, at least a little bit, before every 1-on-1, because it's so much easier to work with someone on a problem when it's minor and you have time.
+Think about it at least a little before every 1-on-1, because it's **so much** easier to work with a problem when it's minor and you have time.

-If you don't notice it for months, until it's a serious problem... you might cost someone their job and/or a lot of pain.
+If you don't notice it for months, until it's a serious problem and affecting many other people... you might cost someone their job and cause a lot of unnecessary pain.

+## And what about appreciation?

+Evaluation is about showing them where they are.
+If they're doing great, what specifically are they doing, and what's great about it?